SamerAlsayegh/social-ignite-webapp/README.md

 ~~~
 git clone https://github.com/Undeadkillz/social-ignite-webapp.git # Clone project files locally
-node install # To install the dependencies
+npm install # To install the dependencies
+npm install -g gulp # Install gulp on the system
 gulp debug # Run the web-server on port 8080, it will use the endpoints of portal.socialignite.media:8000
 ~~~